 - Check and adjust CPMs as needed to ensure scale and delivery

 - Cross shop category and competitors for market research

 - Check buy box status and if winning featured offer

 “I typically increase my budget campaign caps by 50% on Prime Day, but throughout the day I’ll be monitoring spend and checking in often to make sure that all campaign budgets are still available and running.
 If you hit your budget cap too early – your ad won’t be served to shoppers and that’s the last thing any brand would want on Prime Day.”

-– Ben Gemkow, Director, Growth Media at Tinuiti
+– Ben Gemkow, Team Strategist, Marketplaces at Tinuiti

 Sellers are looking for ways to improve ROI during Prime Day.
 This includes separating low-converting keywords, tracking conversions, targeting competitive products, and identifying the change in keyword trends and search volumes.
 Staying on top of this will maximize visibility.
 In addition, bidding higher will result in a higher rank, and staying on top of your budget allows you to bid higher.

 Each Prime Day is an opportunity to learn more about your brand and optimize it.
 Here are a couple of areas to be mindful of…

 One of the best things a seller can do after Prime Day is pay attention to actions.
 Dig up analytics and demographics from your Prime Day event and check to see if there was a noticeable increase in things such as new customers or new search items.
 The goal is to identify your successes and failures and make the changes necessary (or mimic the actions that produced positive results for your brand) to facilitate future growth.